-- Permissible Exposure Limit (PEL): Employers must ensure their workers aren’t exposed to concentration of asbestos above a certain amount.
+- Permissible Exposure Limit (PEL): Employers must ensure their workers aren’t exposed to a concentration of asbestos fibers above a certain amount.

-- Training: The amount and type of training required depends on the PEL workers are facing.
-Those facing a higher PEL will require more extensive training.
-All workers exposed to asbestos at or above the standard PEL need to train before work can begin, and repeat training each year.
+- Training: All workers exposed to asbestos at or above the standard PEL need to train before work can begin, and repeat training each year.
 Any workers in buildings presumed to have asbestos-containing materials will also require training.

 - Monitoring: Worksites need to be regularly monitored if there’s a risk of workers being exposed to asbestos at or above the PEL.
-An asbestos professional should assess and classify each site.
-Depending on the worksite and amount of asbestos, workers must also be medically examined regularly during their employment if they’re exposed to levels at or above the PEL.
-Records for each site around the PEL and medical surveillance are required for at least 30 years.
+Workers must also be medically examined regularly during their employment if exposed to levels at or above the PEL.
+Records for each site of the PEL and medical surveillance are required for at least 30 years.

-- Proper Hazard Warning: All asbestos worksites must be demarcated properly with clear signs that anyone can understand, explaining that asbestos is present and the threat it represents.
+- Proper Hazard Warning: All asbestos worksites must be demarcated properly with clear signs explaining that asbestos is present and the threat it represents.
 Workers shouldn’t eat, drink or smoke around these areas and should take the appropriate measures if they will be entering the zone containing asbestos.

 EPA’s Asbestos Worker Protection Rule

 Unfortunately, some states may not have an OSHA-approved health and safety plan for workers who may be exposed to asbestos.
-So the EPA developed this rule under the Toxic Substances Control Act (TSCA) to extend the OSHA regulations to state and local who perform asbestos work and aren’t covered by the OSHA standards.
+As a result, the EPA developed this rule under the Toxic Substances Control Act (TSCA) to extend the OSHA regulations to state and local who perform asbestos work and aren’t covered by the OSHA standards.

 Mine Safety and Health Administration (MSHA)